Azure/autorest.typescript/test/integration/generated/azureSpecialProperties/README.md

 ### AzureSpecialPropertiesClient

-`AzureSpecialPropertiesClient` is the primary interface for developers using the AzureSpecialPropertiesClient library.
+`AzureSpecialPropertiesClient` is the primary interface for developers using the AzureSpecialProperties client library.
 Explore the methods on this client object to understand the different features of the AzureSpecialProperties service that you can access.